-Children's theatre (Young People's Theatre, the Carousel Players, Theatre on the Move), native theatre (Native Earth Performing Arts), gay and lesbian theatre (Sky Gilbert Collection), multicultural and community theatre (Black Theatre Canada, Cahoots Theatre Projects, Eramosa Community Players), and various forms of theatre outside the mainstream (Toby Gordon Ryan Collection, Theatre Smith-Gilmour, Theatre Columbus, Outaouais Popular Theatre, and Necessary Angel) are other facets of the rich complexity of Ontario and Canadian theatre reflected in the Guelph archives.
+Children's theatre (Young People's Theatre, the Carousel Players, Theatre on the Move), First Nations theatre (Native Earth Performing Arts), LGBTQ theatre (Sky Gilbert fonds, Buddies in Bad Times), feminist theatre (Windsor Feminist Theatre, Nightwood Theatre) multicultural and community theatre (Black Theatre Canada, Cahoots Theatre Projects, Eramosa Community Players), and various forms of theatre outside the mainstream (Toby Gordon Ryan Collection, Theatre Smith-Gilmour, Theatre Columbus Outaouais Popular Theatre, and Necessary Angel) are other facets of the rich complexity of Ontario and Canadian theatre reflected in the Guelph archives.

 Archives of major national professional organizations are also housed at Guelph, including the Professional Association of Canadian Theatres, the Associated Designers of Canada, and the Playwrights' Union of Canada, while the archives of the Association for Canadian Theatre Research and the records of the 1991 International Women Playwrights Conference provide two examples of the preservation of important research and scholarship resources.

 By far the majority of collections relate to twentieth-century theatre, but there are one or two interesting exceptions, including the Garrick Family Papers.
 Other exceptions include small collections on a nineteenth-century Toronto Opera House, British actor Edmund Kean, late nineteenth-century U.S. and Canadian music halls and theatres, and London's Independent Theatre.

 |Black Theatre Canada fonds||Primarily production and publicity records for one of Canada's best known late-twentieth century Black theatre companies.||1973-1988|